n26/bob/Readme.md

 # Bob 👷

 Bob is an extendable [Slack](https://slack.com/) bot written in Swift used to communicate with [TravisCI](https://travis-ci.com/) and [GitHub](https://github.com/) APIs.
-It's used to perform tasks of repetitive nature that cannot be fully automatized, such as creating release candidates for the app store.
+It's used to perform tasks of repetitive nature that cannot be fully automatized, such as creating release candidates for the App Store.

 Simply send a message to Bob on Slack, and it will do the job for you.